Learning Fourier series with parametrized quantum circuits: Prior work

 \subsection{Expressiveness and entanglement}

-In the following subsection, we present works in more detail which investigate model complexity of PQCs in terms of their expressiveness and use this to reason about the performance of PQCs on QML tasks.
-An important approach in this area is the sampling of different parameters for a PQC and the calculation of the Kullback-Leibler divergence \cite{Kullback1951} of the estimated fidelity distribution in comparison with the Haar-distributed ensemble \cite{Sukin2019, Nakaji2021}.
+In the following subsection, we present works in more detail, which investigate model complexity of PQCs in terms of their expressiveness and use this to reason about the performance of PQCs on QML tasks.
+An important approach in this area is the sampling of different parameters for a PQC and the calculation of the Kullback-Leibler divergence~\cite{Kullback1951} of the estimated fidelity distribution in comparison with the Haar-distributed ensemble~\cite{Sukin2019, Nakaji2021}.
 This gives a description of the expressiveness in the form that a small deviation from the Haar distribution means that all of the corresponding Hilbert space is equally reachable.
-However, this analysis does neither take into account the effect that input encoding has on the expressiveness of a circuit - it plays an essential role when classifying classical data as was proven in \cite{Schuld2021} - nor the trainability which is crucial for practical use cases.
+However, this analysis does neither take into account the effect that input encoding has on the expressiveness of a circuit---it plays an essential role when classifying classical data as was proven in~\cite{Schuld2021}---nor the trainability, which is crucial for practical use cases.

 Other measures in this realm are the expressive power and effective dimension.
-Ref. \cite{du2020expressive} investigates the expressive power of PQCs as generative models for probability distributions in terms of the entanglement entropy.
-In \cite{wu2021expressivity}, the authors look at the effect of repeating data-first encoding by introducing further qubits on learning pyhsical observables and analyzing the expressiveness of PQCs via the Hilbert space dimension the quantum circuits act on.
-Ref. \cite{haug2021capacity} analyzes PQCs based on the effective dimension, which depends on the Fisher information matrix, and the parameter dimension, which the authors numerically estimate by evaluating the effective dimension for random initializations.
+Reference~\cite{du2020expressive} investigates the expressive power of PQCs as generative models for probability distributions in terms of the entanglement entropy.
+In Ref.~\cite{wu2021expressivity}, the authors look at the effect of repeating data-first encoding by introducing further qubits on learning physical observables and analyzing the expressiveness of PQCs via the Hilbert space dimension the quantum circuits act on.
+Reference~\cite{haug2021capacity} analyzes PQCs based on the effective dimension, which depends on the Fisher information matrix, and the parameter dimension, which the authors numerically estimate by evaluating the effective dimension for random initializations.